JesperDramsch/phd-thesis/complex-valued-neural-networks/index.rst

-In the paper (Jesper Sören Dramsch, Lüthje, and Christensen 2019) I explore complex-valued deep convolutional networks to show that phase content in non-stationary data improves generalization of cnns.
+In the paper (Jesper Sören Dramsch, Lüthje, and Christensen 2019) I explore complex-valued deep convolutional networks to show that phase content in non-stationary data improves generalization of convolutional neural networks.
 This work implements self-supervised aes that compress the data and measure the reconstruction of the seismic data.

 Four different deep convolutional aes are constructed.
 Two aes are real-valued and two aes are complex-valued.
-The complex-valued cnn is implemented as two real-valued feature maps, one for the real component :math:`a` and one for the complex component :math:`b` each, which are combined into a complex-valued number with :math:`a + b\text{i}`.
+The complex-valued convolutional neural network is implemented as two real-valued feature maps, one for the real component :math:`a` and one for the complex component :math:`b` each, which are combined into a complex-valued number with :math:`a + b\text{i}`.
 The